zhutoutoutousan/A-study-note-as-a-beginner/README.md

 ## TODO:
 ### A crawler
-Create a crawler that automatically gets information on studying master in Germany/Other countries
+Create a crawler that automatically gets information on studying in Germany/Other countries

 REFERENCE:
 [SaisTP5](https://github.com/BugAngel/SaisTP5)